ranjitsingha/PrivacyPolicy/BotMotherPrivacyPolicy.md

-Bot Mother Privacy Policy
+# Bot Mother Privacy Policy

-Last Updated: 15 March 2025

 Welcome to Bot Mother!
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your information when you use our app.